From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 15 kpis for construction management blog article by ajelix

-Construction project managers just like any other manager need key performance indicators (KPIs) to follow-up on progress and act as their guiding lights. 💡
+Construction KPIs are measurable values that track a project’s performance across various aspects like budget, schedule, safety, and quality.
+Construction project managers just like any other manager need key performance indicators (KPIs) to follow up on progress and act as their guiding lights. 💡

 Tight deadlines, fluctuating budgets, and diverse stakeholder interests create a demanding environment where success hinges on clear visibility and informed decision-making.
 That’s the life of construction business where the need for metrics is obvious.